-Chelsea sign forward Felix on loan from Atletico
+Chelsea sign Atletico forward Felix on loan for £9.7m

-Chelsea sign forward Joao Felix on loan from Atletico Madrid
+Chelsea transfer news: Joao Felix signs for Blues on loan from Atletico Madrid

 Last updated on .From the section Chelsea

-Chelsea have signed Atletico Madrid striker Joao Felix on loan for the rest of the season.
+Chelsea have signed Atletico Madrid striker Joao Felix on loan for the rest of the season for a fee of 11 million euros (£9.7m).

 Arsenal and Manchester United had been linked with the 23-year-old but he favoured a move to the Blues.

+Since then, he has played for Atletico twice, scoring in a 2-0 win against Elche on 29 December before playing 73 minutes in a 1-0 defeat by Barcelona on Sunday.

+Felix has scored five goals and provided three assists for Atletico in 20 games this season.
-Felix follows Benoit Badiashile, David Datro Fofana and Andrey Santos in joining Chelsea during the January transfer window.

-He signs with Chelsea 10th in the Premier League and 10 points adrift of a top-four spot.
+He follows Benoit Badiashile, David Datro Fofana and Andrey Santos in joining Chelsea during the January transfer window, and signs with the club 10th in the Premier League - 10 points adrift of a top-four spot.

+They are also out of both cup competitions after losing 4-0 to Manchester City in the FA Cup third round last weekend.

+That made it six defeats in nine games in all competitions though boss Graham Potter, who replaced Thomas Tuchel in September, retains the support of the club's board.

 - Visit our Chelsea page for all the latest Blues news, analysis and fan views